 Key Takeaways

-• Understand the fundamental differences between wills and trusts.
+- Understand the fundamental differences between wills and trusts under English and Welsh law.

-• Discover the benefits and drawbacks of each estate planning tool.
+- Discover the specific benefits and limitations of each estate planning tool.

-• Gain clarity on whether you require a will, a trust, or both for your estate planning.
+- Gain clarity on whether you need a will, a trust, or both for your circumstances.

-• Find out how to ensure your wishes are carried out effectively.
+- Find out how to ensure your wishes are carried out effectively and your family is protected.

 Understanding the Basics of Wills and Trusts